Photo by Martin Barraud

 The background will also provide the people you’re talking to a personal aspect of you.
 You may even want to put something in the background (a souvenir, piece of art or your collection of ???) that you can share and talk about to help “humanise” you and make your conversation seem more personable.

 Most companies are used to emojis being used in internal communication like emails and online chat.
-In fact, they’re extremely helpful, when used in the right context, to help people understand how you’re actually feeling about a situation.
-For example, a brief message can’t be interpreted as a snappy message if there’s a smiley face at the end of it.
+In fact, when used in the right context, they’re helpful for people gauge how you’re actually feeling about a situation.
+For example, a brief message can’t be interpreted as snappy if there’s a smiley face at the end of it.

 Add aural cues